|

-The Machine Intelligence Laboratory (MIL) provides a
+The Machine Intelligence Laboratory (MIL) provides a synergistic

-synergistic environment dedicated to the study and development of intelligent,
+environment dedicated to the study and development of intelligent,

 autonomous robots.
-The faculty and students associated with the laboratory
+The faculty and students associated with the

-topics such as machine learning, real-time computer vision, statistical modeling,
+intelligence covering topics such as machine learning, real-time

-and nonlinear control, computational intelligence, neural networks, Hidden
+control, computational intelligence, neural networks, and general

-household robots.
+autonomous household robots.

 MIL's